COVID-19 Solidarity Response Fund for WHO

 I’VE SEEN OTHER COUNTRIES AND ORGANIZATIONS DONATING TO EFFORTS.
 HOW IS THIS FUND DIFFERENT?

-Several funding announcements have already been made, underlining that people and organizations everywhere are eager to help solve this shared global problem.
-Many governments, philanthropies and private sector partners have made essential funding announcements to support national or local response efforts within a country.
+Many funding announcements have already been made, underlining that people and organizations everywhere are eager to help solve this shared global problem.
+Many governments, philanthropies, private sector partners, and the UN have made essential funding announcements to support national or local response efforts within a country.

 Other important commitments, such as from the World Bank and International Monetary Fund, are bolstering economic resilience and recovery in addition to some elements of public health response.
 Essential donations have also been made to support research and development efforts for therapeutics, diagnostics and vaccines.
 To learn more, view this list of established funds for COVID-19.